frederic-perez/AmE-dictionary/data/idioms.md

 __hustle (one’s) bustle__ To increase one’s pace or sense of urgency; to hurry up; to get moving quickly.
 __hustle and bustle__ Busy and frenetic activity or excitement. _I love living among the hustle and bustle of the city._ _I avoid the hustle and bustle of malls and shopping centers whenever I can._
 __I feel you/that__ _slang_ I understand, agree with, or can relate to what you’re saying. _No, I feel you, that’s too much money to pay for a concert.
 I’m OK with skipping it._
-__I hear you__ :two: I acknowledge what you have said and am sympathetic to it.
+__I hear you__ :three: I acknowledge what you have said and am sympathetic to it.
 The phrase is sometimes used as a prelude to disagreeing with what has been said. _I hear you, honey.
 I know you’re in a lot of pain right now._ _I hear you, but we just can’t afford to make any big changes like that at this time._
 __I rest my case__
 __I see what you did there__ An expression used to acknowledge that one understands a joke made by someone else, and to either show appreciation or a lack thereof for the wit employed.
 __I suppose (so)__ An expression of vague affirmation or assent.